 6 serious symptoms in babies never to ignore

 There are several serious symptoms you should never ignore in your baby.
 Although there may be no cause for alarm, it is better to be on the lookout.
-Among these signs are:
+Among these signs are the following:

-To check your baby’s temperature, use a mercury-free glass rectal thermometer for the most accurate reading.
-If your baby is less than three months old and the fever is over 100.4°F, that's an emergency case that requires immediate medical attention.
+To check your baby's temperature, use a mercury-free glass rectal thermometer for the most accurate reading.
+If your baby is less than 3 months old and the fever is over 100.4 F, that's an emergency case that requires immediate medical attention.
 The cause of the fever may be hard to establish, and other signs and symptoms may also be challenging to detect.

-Poor feeding: within the first two days, most newborns can eat every three to four hours.
+Poor feeding within the first 2 days, most newborns can eat every three to four hours.
 They will show signs of hunger by crying, sucking their fingers, and making rooting motions.
-If your baby’s appetite changes and they refuse to feed and push food away several times, it could indicate that they're unwell.
+If your baby's appetite changes and they refuse to feed and push food away several times, it could indicate that they're unwell.